-- Only one person works at the school.People work separately from others, e.g. in isolated areas of the school site. - People work outside normal hours in school - Outreach workers or school to school support working or training: - > teachers or support staff working in other schools.
+- Only one person works at the Academy site, People work separately from others, e.g. in isolated areas of the school site. - People work outside normal hours - Outreach workers or training: teachers or support staff working in other Academies or schools. - Staff involved in home visits.